timm/fun/docs/some.md

 The Kolmogorov–Smirnov statistic quantifies a distance between the empirical distribution function of two samples.
-This distance is compared against a critical value computed using `_SomeProbKs`
+This distance is compared against a critical value computed using `_SomeProbKs`.

 ```awk
   62.  function _SomeProbks(e,eps1,eps2,alam,